stoically/temporary-containers/README.md

 Open Tabs in new Temporary Containers when:
 * Clicking the "Temporary Containers"-Icon
 * Pressing the Alt+C Shortcut
+* Clicking on "Open Link in New Temporary Container Tab" in the RightClick ContextMenu on a Link on a Website

 With "Automatic Mode" active (default):
 * Clicking the "New Tab"-Icon